$3,000 rule for banks

 If You're a Cash-Heavy Business

-Convenience stores, restaurants, laundromats, salons — businesses that take in significant cash.
+Convenience stores, restaurants, laundromats, salons, food trucks, car washes — businesses that take in significant cash.
 When you go to deposit or buy a money order with cash in this range, the bank logs your details.
 This is normal and not in itself a problem.
+The $3,000 rule applies to all customers, not just suspicious ones.

 How It Affects Your Funding Application